CiscoSystems/cisco-openstack-docs/OS_Cisco_OpenStack_Mirror.md

 Note: The system will need to be restarted after applying the updates.

-Next, you will want to add the Cisco Mirror repository:
+Next, add the Cisco Mirror repository:

 	add-apt-repository -y ppa:cisco-openstack-mirror/cisco
 	apt-get update